Bezdarnost/Contrast/insides/README.md

 # Ideas, that haven't tested yet
 - Normalization sandwich
+- Give information from all 6 mambas directly to transformer
 - Use mamba-2 insted of mamba-1 blocks

 # Tested ideas, that don't worth additional work now